mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 ## Concerns About Climate Change

 For years I've been concerned about the [changing climate](https://en.wikipedia.org/wiki/Climate_change).
-I had been reducing my carbon footprint for years, recycling, composting, reducing unnecessary travel, and more.
+I had been reducing my carbon footprint for years, composting, reducing unnecessary travel, and more.
 I preferred to vote for eco-friendly political candidates.
 In many other ways, I did what I could, yet always I wanted to do more.

 ## The Ultimate Reason I Work for Octopus